Altering Heft

 So the only ways to decrease heft usefully are to reduce the shaft weight or length, or the clubhead weight.
 Consider:

 • Shaft weight is controllable, at some expense.
 Lightweight steel and graphite shafts offer a way to reduce swingweight.
-Weights range from the standard weight steel shafts, at 120-130 grams, to ultra-light graphite, at 60-70 grams.
+Weights range from the standard weight steel shafts, at 120-130 grams, to lightweight graphite, at 60-70 grams.
 There are even super-light shafts in the 50-gram range.
 That's a range of over ten swingweight points.
 But as the weight goes down the price goes up, especially if you want to keep torque constant.
 Moreover, it takes about three times the weight savings in the shaft to equal the swingweight impact of saving weight in the clubhead.

 •